Biofluids Laboratory

 Mechanobiology Lab

 We study mechanobiology, particularly on how adherent cells can sense and respond to mechanical stiffness of the extracellular matrix.
 To investigate this, we have established experimental and computational frameworks for force measurement and adhesion dynamics quantification.
-We apply these frameworks, with cutting edge computer vision technique, on live-cell microscope images to find out fundamental mechanism underlying mechanosensation in the normal cells and the biomechanical signature in the diseased cells whose signaling has gone awry.
+We apply these frameworks, with cutting edge computer vision techniques, on live-cell microscope images to find out the fundamental mechanism underlying mechanosensation in the normal cells and the biomechanical signature in the diseased cells whose signaling has gone awry.

 Contact: Sangyoon Han